MapleScotDevelopment/PigPens/README.md

 ### Dependencies

 In the full game there are two wav files that came from a purchased licensed unity asset.
 Obviously I have not included them here.
 These are the click sound when pressing buttons and the audience cheering sound.
-All other sounds where freely available and I have modified them to fit the game.
+All other sounds were freely available and I have modified them to fit the game.

 The game depends on the DOTween and TextMeshPro unity assets which are freely available on the asset store.